TRUSTEES, MEMBERS AND SOME KEY STAFF

 Berkeley Academy is the founding Primary School of 'Advantage Multi Academy Trust (ADMAT).

 The Governing Board of Berkeley Academy is Advantage Multi-Academy Trust.
-The Senior Executive Officer is Kevin Prunty, who is the Accounting Officer for the Trust.
+The Senior Executive Officer is Kevin Prunty, who is the Accounting Officer for the Trust and CEO.

 The trustees (who are also known as the Governors or the Directors) have a duty to ensure that the academy school is efficiently run and that the children are given the best possible education.